AnthonyByansi/Recess_Project_Template/README.md

 ## Contributing
 If you want to contribute to this project template or suggest improvements, please follow the guidelines outlined in [CONTRIBUTING.md](./CONTRIBUTING.md).
 We welcome your contributions and value your feedback!

+## ❗️ Note:
+- The project will run for 2 weeks starting on 24th July 2022 to 11th August 2023 till 11:59 pm.
+- Email us: jeff.geoff.cis@gmail.com cc. ndigezzalivingstone2@gmail.com and send us the link for the GitHub Repository!

 ## License
 This project is licensed under the [MIT License](./LICENSE).
 Feel free to use and modify this template for your own recess projects.